git-pull/website/code_explorer/django-vs-flask-2017.rst

 In 2014, I remember wanting to be able to re-use code on the front-end and back-end.
 So I opted to pick up Node.js.
 While I was able to use the same templates.
 In search of the "Holy Grail".
 It turned out, Node.js was a nightmare for scaling code at the time.
-When you're reusing behavior, middleware functions are not a replacement for OOP.
+For reusable behavior, middleware functions are not a replacement for OOP.
 Having to wrap everything in promises.
 In addition, we were left to our own getting validation on forms and REST endpoints to work.
 It all had to be done by hand.
 After what months of begging,